RuanMoreiraOfc/move-it-next/README.md

 npm install
 ```

-With all done, now run your project with:
+With all done, create a new .env file.
+[Env Example.](.env.template)

+Now run your project with:

 ```bash
 # to run the project